 The "fullkey" column is a text path that uniquely identifies the current row element within the original JSON string.
 The complete key to the true top-level element is returned even if an alternative starting point is provided by the "root" argument.

-The "path" column is the path to the array or object container the holds the current row, or the path to the current row in the case where the iteration starts on a primitive type and thus only provides a single row of output.
+The "path" column is the path to the array or object container that holds the current row, or the path to the current row in the case where the iteration starts on a primitive type and thus only provides a single row of output.

 Suppose the table "CREATE TABLE user(name,phone)" stores zero or more phone numbers as a JSON array object in the user.phone field.
 To find all users who have any phone number with a 704 area code: